coolapso/hugo-theme-terminalcv/README.md

   * **version:** Shows the website version
     * Disabled by default
     * only enabled if provided a version parameter
 * Less, print commands output with less
   * Global, all commands use less instead of standard output
   * Per command, only defined commands use less as output method
   * `less <command>`, will output using less instead of standard output
 * Command auto completion
 * progression bars can be interrupted by pressing `ctrl+d`
 * Favicons
+* Bootsequence:
+  * Option for a custom bootsequence to mimic the boot process of the terminal
+  * If the parameter is not set, the bootsequence is skipped.

 # How to start

 This theme is far more simplistic than most themes therefore running `hugo new site` creates a lot of things that are not necessary.

 ```
 mkdir -p myterminalcv/themes